reactivego/rx/README.md

     rx.From(1,2,"hello").Println()
 }
 ```
-Links to documentation are at the top of this page.
+For more information see the [Go Package Documentation](https://pkg.go.dev/github.com/reactivego/rx?tab=doc).
+In this document there is a [selection](#operators) of the most used operators and there is also a complete list of operators in a separate [document](OPERATORS.md).

 ### Generics Library
-To use as a *Generics Library* for *Go 1*, import the `rx/generic` package.
+To use it as a *Generics Library* for *Go 1*, import the `rx/generic` package.
 Generic programming supports writing programs that use statically typed *Observables* and *Operators*.
 For example: